bbepis/XUnity.AutoTranslator/README.md

 As mentioned earlier, you  can also use the abstract class `WwwEndpoint` to implement roughly the same thing.
 However, I do not recommend doing so, unless it is an authenticated service.

 Another way to implement a translator is to implement the `ExtProtocolEndpoint` class.
 This can be used to delegate the actual translation logic to an external process.
 Currently there is no documentation on this, but you can take a look at the LEC implementation, which uses it.

+If instead, you use the interface, it is also possible to extend from MonoBehaviour to get access to all the normal lifecycle callbacks of Unity components.